AddictedCS/soundfingerprinting/README.md

 Yes.
 - Will SoundFingerprinting match tracks with samples captured in noisy environment?
 Yes, but you will have to play around with `Stride` (decreasing it) and `ThresholdVotes` query parameter (decreasing it as well).
+- Can I use SoundFingerprinting framework on `Mono`?
+Yes.
+SoundFingerprinting can be used in cross-platform applications.
+Just keep in mind that the default audio service (`NAudio`), requires Windows native DLLs.
+Since these are not available in Unix, you can use the override method which asks for `AudioSamples` as the source for fingerprinting and querying.
+It's the responsability of the caller to provide mono audio samples at 5512 frequency rate.
+If this is met, the algorithm will not invoke any Windows specific methods.

 ## Binaries
     git clone git@github.com:AddictedCS/soundfingerprinting.git